Kryeker/ReorderableInspector/README.md

 ## Installation

 - Download the UnityPackage from the [latest releases](https://github.com/ChemiKhazi/ReorderableInspector/releases) and import it into Unity.
 The directory can be moved after being imported.
-- Or use [Git dependencies](https://docs.unity3d.com/Manual/upm-git.html) for latest version:\
-Add this line to `Packages/manifest.json` file
+- Or use [Git dependencies](https://docs.unity3d.com/Manual/upm-git.html) for latest version: add this line to `Packages/manifest.json` file
 ```javascript
 "com.subjectnerd.reorderableinspector": https://github.com/Kryeker/ReorderableInspector.git",
 ```